MobileReality/react-native-select-pro/website/docs/api/styles.md

     },
     // Style of options list container
     optionsList: {
+        // Style of section header
+        sectionHeader?: {
+            // Style of section header title
+            text?: StyleProp<TextStyle>;
+            // Style of section header clear icon when all section options are selected clearIcon?: StyleProp<ImageStyle>;
-        // Style of section header container when section data type is provided sectionHeader?: StyleProp<ViewStyle>;
+            // Style of section header when all section options are selected selected?: StyleProp<ViewStyle>;
-        // Style of section header text when section data type is provided sectionTitle?: StyleProp<TextStyle>;
+            // Style of section header title when all section options are selected selectedText?: StyleProp<TextStyle>;
+            // Style of section header clear icon all section options are selected selectedClearIcon?: StyleProp<ImageStyle>;
     },
     // Style of single option container
     option: {